 - Be registered with Selective Service, if required

-- Be making satisfactory academic progress (see more about this in maintaining eligibility)
+- Be making satisfactory academic progress (see more about maintaining eligibility)

 How much aid will you get?

-The amount of financial aid that a student receives is directly related to how much it costs to attend college.
+The amount of financial aid a student receives is directly related to how much it costs to attend college.
 If you are curious, you can read how a financial aid award is determined.
-At that link, you will see standard budgets for full time attendance at PCC.
-We can predict the cost of attendance at PCC, but we can't estimate how much financial aid you will receive, until you apply and submit your FAFSA.
-After we get the results of your FAFSA, we will let you know how much aid you are eligible to receive toward your educational costs.Wondering about scholarships?
+On that page, you'll see standard budgets for full-time enrollment at PCC.
+We can predict the cost of attending PCC, but we can't estimate how much aid you will receive until you submit the FAFSA.
+After we get your FAFSA, we'll let you know how much aid you are eligible to receive.Wondering about scholarships?
 There are additional application processes when seeking scholarships.
 There are thousands of scholarships available for all kinds of students, from all kinds of organizations.
 Read more about finding and applying for scholarships.